Kurtz1993/ionic-minify/README.md

 # ionic-minify
 [![npm version](https://badge.fury.io/js/ionic-minify.svg)](http://badge.fury.io/js/ionic-minify)

-### Supporting JPG image compression!
+### Supporting JPG and PNG image compression!

-This Cordova hook minifies your JavaScript and CSS files, and compresses your JPG images, skipping ionic default libraries and other already-minifed (.min extension) files.
+This Cordova hook minifies your JavaScript and CSS files, and compresses your JPG and PNG images, skipping ionic default libraries and other already-minifed (.min extension) files.

 It DOES NOT compress the assets inside your www folder, it DOES on your respective platform's www folders, so your development files are never touched.